jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 enhancing associated cognitive and physiological functions.
 Common techniques include acoustic, optical, and electrical stimulation, and physical arousal.

+# Understanding the Build Process

+Creating your own OSSMM system involves five main steps that follow our detailed build guides:

+**Step 1: 3D Printables** - Print the receiver using TPU filament and the electronics case using PLA.
+Print times will depend on your printer and experience level.

+**Step 2: Electronics Assembly** - Standard soldering to connect the electronic components together and install them in the 3D printed case.
+This should take no more than 4-6 hours for a beginner.
+Experienced OSSMM builders can assemble comfortably under 50 minutes.

+**Step 3: Major Parts Assembly** - Combine the three principal components: headband, receiver, and electronic case.
+This should take no more than an hour.

+**Step 4: Software** - Upload code to the microcontroller and install the Android app.
+This should take no more than an hour.

+**Step 5: Final Checks** - Systematic testing to verify all sensors function correctly.
+This should take no more than 30 minutes.

+The modular design means you can work on these steps independently or collaborate with others who have different expertise in 3D printing, electronics, or software.
+We estimate a first build to require ~2 Days, including over night print times.

 # Key Design Features: